InRA-Software/InRA/README.md

 ## 3.1 MCR DECOMPOSITINOS

 > **IMPORTANT:** ***Interval decomposition in InRA is carried out via Multivariate Curve Resolution (MCR) (https://doi.org/10.1039/c4ay00571f).
-Initial estimates are obtained through the most dissimilar rows (“purest ST”), following an approach analogous to the SIMPLISMA algorithm.
-To reduce the number of feasible solutions caused by rotational ambiguity, InRA implements the TNT-NN algorithm (https://doi.org/10.1016/j.procs.2017.05.194) - an enhanced version of FNNLS - which enforces non-negativity constraints on both directions (C and ST) and reduces computational load by solving multiple MCR models simultaneously during optimization via Alternating Least Squares (ALS).***
+Initial estimates are obtained through the most dissimilar rows ("purest S<sup>T</sup>"), following an approach analogous to the SIMPLISMA algorithm.
+To reduce the number of feasible solutions caused by rotational ambiguity, InRA implements the TNT-NN algorithm (https://doi.org/10.1016/j.procs.2017.05.194) - an enhanced version of FNNLS - which enforces non-negativity constraints on both directions (C and S<sup>T</sup>) and reduces computational load by solving multiple MCR models simultaneously during optimization via Alternating Least Squares (ALS).***

 - To begin the MCR decomposition, two modeling approaches are available.
 - For the **All-at-Once** module enter the desired number of components in the **Components** section (e.g., 3), followed by the number of iterations in the **n° of iterations** field.